 Concluding remarks

 This book is timely and much needed, considering that most of us are now permanently connected with others via mobile phones.
 Studying the role of technology in building and maintaining relationships is a very valuable contribution.
 Unfortunately, the both/and perspective gets a bit lost in the last chapter.
 Hall started the book with the DJ metaphor, considering his chapters as pieces on a playlist.
 Reading this book is indeed like listening to another person’s playlist.
 I found some well-known classics one can hear over and over again, such as the overview of CMC theories.
-I detected some new favorites, such as the enduring tensions in personal media or the chapter on digital stress.
-But there were also songs with which I could not relate, such as the energy-part of CBB theory.
-Sometimes, the change between music styles was too abrupt (Chapter 5) and, towards the end, I found the songs on social media a bit too depressing.
+I detected some new favourites, such as the enduring tensions in personal media or the chapter on digital stress.
+But there were also songs to which I could not relate, such as the energy-part of CBB theory.
+Sometimes, the change between music styles was too abrupt (chapter 5) and, towards the end, I found the songs on social media a bit too depressing.
 But just as music tastes are different, so are readers’ tastes.
 Some readers may resonate very well with the idea that social media are not adequate for fulfilling belongingness needs.
 Hall definitely succeeded in remixing some prior ideas for stimulating new thoughts and research ideas.

 References